ducksouplab/ducksoup/config/README.md

+Currently different recording modes are offered:

+- "muxed" (default) -> audio/video muxed in the same file

+- "split" -> audio video recorded in separate files (currently introduces delay on audio stream)

+- "none" -> no recording

-A few notes about GStreamer
+A few notes about GStreamer settings:

-- input media streams are stored with a `-raw.extension` suffix, when an effect is applied to a media stream, the recorded file of this processed stream ends with `-fx.extension`
+- input media streams are stored with a `-dry.extension` suffix, when an effect is applied to a media stream, the recorded file of this processed stream ends with `-wet.extension`

 - when bandwidth fluctuates (or when stream starts or ends), video caps may be changed (for instance regarding colorimetry or chroma-site) which does not play well with `matroskamux` (nor `webmmux`, `mp4mux`).
 One solution is to constrained caps (and rely on `videoconvert` and the like to ensure caps) but it implies to be done on a video/x-raw stream, meaning the input video stream has to be decoded/capped/reencoded for it to work.
 It works but is consuming more CPU resources.
 It's the currently chosen solution (note that decoding/reencoding is only needed for video, not for audio)